Files

 1. Connect to Salesforce

 In the SalesforceConnector parameters, click on the drop-down for Salesforce Account, then select Add Web Connection.
-In the Salesforce Connection dialog, change the Connection Name to something meaningful (if you desire), then click Authenticate.
+In the Salesforce Connection dialog, change the Connection Name to a meaningful name (if desired), then click Authenticate.

 Next, the Salesforce Login dialog will appear, log in to your Salesforce account using your username and password.
 If your company uses a custom domain in Salesforce, see Connecting to Salesforce in FME to set up the Web Service before continuing.